 When we live alone or with just one other person, it can be hard to scale down portion sizes so that you don’t waste a lot of food or end up throwing your grocery money in the trash.

-It’s not only a poor financial investment, it’s just a sin to waste that much food!
+It’s not only a poor financial investment, it’s just wrong to waste that much food!
 So how do we avoid tossing out as much food as we consume?

-No. 1: Planning.
 Make out your menus for the week.
 Figure out what you’ll need for those dishes.
 If your list calls for one green pepper, don’t buy three because they look nice!
-Don’t just plan main meals, either – also plan on how to use the leftovers, too.
+Don’t just plan main meals, either – plan how to use the leftovers, too.
 Write it down so you don’t forget that you meant to make barbecued beef sandwiches with your leftover Sunday roast.

 I’ve always made menus for the week on Friday night, made a grocery list based on those menus and gone to the store on Saturday morning before it gets too busy.
 If I spot lettuce on sale but don’t have it on my menu, I can do one of two things: Skip it (it doesn’t save you money to buy it on sale if it rots in the fridge); or change the menu.
 Maybe make a taco salad instead of tacos.